-- “But, store up treasures in heaven; where neither moth nor eating consume, and where thieves don’t break in or steal.
+- “But, store up treasures for yourselves in heaven; where neither moth nor eating consumes, and where thieves don’t break in or steal.

-- “For wherever your treasure is, your heart will be there too.
+- “For wherever your treasure is, your heart will be there also.

 - “No one can serve as a slave for two lords.
-For either he will hate one by comparison and the other he will prefer; or he will be devoted to one and despise the other.
-You cannot serve as a slave to God and the treasure you trust in.(20)“the treasure you trust in” is a single word in Greek, with that exact meaning.
+For either he will hate one and he will ^love the other, or he will be devoted to one and will despise the other.
+You cannot serve as a slave to God and the treasure you trust in.12“the treasure you trust in” is a single word in Greek, with that exact meaning.

-- “Because of this I tell you: don’t be anxious about your life, what you might eat or what you might drink.
-Not even about your body and what clothes you might wear.
+- “Because of this I tell you: don’t be anxious about your life, what you might eat or what you might drink; nor about your body and how you might clothe yourself.
 Isn’t life more than food and the body more than clothes?

-- “And who among you – by being anxious – can add one hour to his life?
+- “And who among you is able to add one hour to his life by being anxious?

-- “But I tell you: not even Solomon in all his glory dressed himself like one of these.
+- “But I tell you: not even Solomon in all his glory clothed himself like one of these.

-- “Further, if the grass of the field – being here today and tomorrow thrown into a furnace – God clothes like this; won’t He much more clothe you of little faith?
+- “And, if God clothes the grass of the field like this – which exists today and tomorrow is thrown into a furnace – won’t He much more clothe you, O you of little faith?

 - “Therefore don’t be anxious, saying: what will we eat?
 Or, what will we drink?
-Or, what clothes will we wear?
+Or, how will we clothe ourselves?

-- “So seek first the kingdom [of God] and His righteousness, and all these will be added to you.
+- “But seek first the kingdom [of God] and His righteousness, and all these will be added to you.

-- “Therefore, don’t be anxious about tomorrow, because tomorrow will be anxious itself.
+- “Therefore, don’t worry about tomorrow because tomorrow will worry about itself.
 Each day has enough trouble on its own.